beehive-lab/TornadoVM/assembly/src/docs/20_INSTALL_WINDOWS_WITH_GRAALVM.md

 The `BACKEND` parameter has to be a comma-separated list of `ptx` and `opencl` options.
 You may build `ptx` only when NVIDIA GPU Computing Toolkit (CUDA) is installed.

 ## Verifying build
-Don't close `<MSYS2>/mingw64.exe` after build.
+Don't close `<MSYS2>/mingw64.exe` after the build.
 Run the following command to see that TornadoVM is working:
 ```bash
 tornado --devices
 ```